zetalog/litmus-win32-demo/README.md

-# litmus-win32-demo
+                    Litmus on Win32 Demonstration

-A demo program running on Windows to demonstrate generated litmus tests.
+This is a small project to demonstrate litmus functionality in Win32 development environment so that developers can easily analyze litmus implementation.